 As I mentioned above, the original price of 5800X was $449 but this price was soon cut down significantly every few months.
 This was done to make it compete with the Intel Core i7 12700K processor which was launched for around $400 but offered far better specs and gaming/productivity performance.

-Currently, the Ryzen 5800X can be seen sitting on the shelves for around $330 which is only $30 more than the launch price of Ryzen 5700X.
+Currently, the Ryzen 5800X can be seen sitting on the shelves for around $330 which is only $30 more than the launch price of the Ryzen 5700X.

 Both the 5800X and 5700X are based on Zen 3 architecture which has major differences compared to the Zen 2.
 In Zen 2, each Compute Die has two CCXs for 4 cores per CCX which can access up to 16MB of L3 cache.
 To access more, it has to go towards the other CCX which increases the response time.

-However, in Zen 3, each CCX has 8 cores with the access of up to 32MB of L3 cache.
+However, in Zen 3, each CCX has 8 cores with access to up to 32MB of L3 cache.
 This makes it sufficient to speed up the tasks without utilizing the cache memory from other CCXs.
 According to AMD, this makes the IPC gain of around 19% compared to Zen 2.

-Core and Thread count
+Core and Thread Count

 Ryzen 5800X and 5700X both feature 8 cores and 16 threads.
 With a lot of cores and threads, it is easier to multitask and execute operations faster but it also depends on the architecture.

 Generally, 8 cores are enough for any high-end gaming requirement as well as running other small applications in the background.
-With hyperthreading, the capability of multi-tasking increases and CPU-dependent applications are benefitted as the workload is distributed.
+With hyperthreading, the capability of multi-tasking increases, and CPU-dependent applications are benefitted as the workload is distributed.

 Both of these CPUs are equivalent with regard to this and if a user wants to switch off hyperthreading, AMD provides the option to turn off the SMT(Simultaneous Multithreading) in the BIOS.
 This will have an adverse effect on multi-core operations but no negative effects can be seen in single-core operations.

 Cache memory is essential for the CPU’s performance as it acts as useful temporary storage for storing useful instructions and data for the re-usage.
-CPUs come with three levels of cache generally named as L1, L2, and L3 where L1 is the smallest and fastest and L3 the largest and slowest.
+CPUs come with three levels of cache named L1, L2, and L3 where L1 is the smallest and fastest and L3 is the largest and slowest.

 L3 cache memory makes a lot of difference to the performance and a bigger L3 cache is always an advantage for the CPU.
 Both Ryzen 5800X and 5700X provide 32MB of L3 cache and a total of 36MB cache when all levels of cache memories are combined.